blacksector/Python/Frameworks/Aqua/ReadME.txt

 -  Data extraction:

 In 'Frame.py' you will notice the code responsible for the prompt.
-There's an infinite whie loop with an if construct subsequently branched.
+There's an infinite while loop with an if construct subsequently branched.
 Configure the commands here.
 Use the 'find_between' function to gather data between specific tags as demonstrated in the code.

 elif cmd == 'who':
 	print '\n' + find_between( processReq.page.content,"Online: (<strong>","</strong>)" ) + '\n'